 Sighing, Jensi got up from his desk and made his way over to the younger boy, huddled in their habitation unit's corner like a child.
 Heck, in a way, he was a child.

-"Come on Istvan," the elder brother said.
+"Come on Istvan," the younger brother said.
 "What's wrong?"

 "They're playing it wrong!"